nxrighthere/NanoSockets/README.md

 `UDP.GetOption(Socket socket, int level, int optionName, ref int optionValue, ref int optionLength)` gets the current value for a socket option associated with a socket.
 A length of an option value should be initially set to an appropriate size.
 Returns status with a result.

-`UDP.SetNonBlocking(Socket socket)` sets a non-blocking I/O mode for a socket.
+`UDP.SetNonBlocking(Socket socket, bool shouldBlock)` sets a non-blocking I/O mode for a socket.
 Returns status with a result.

 `UDP.SetDontFragment(Socket socket)` sets a don't fragment mode for a socket.
 Returns status with a result.